ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 ![Control Statements](../fig/lnpls008.gif){: width="500" }
 *[Image source][controlStructures]*

 The most common type of control structures are [sequential statements][seqStatements].
-These are indicated by code statements written one after another, are are executed line by line.
+These are indicated by code statements written one after another, and are executed line by line.
 This means that the statements are performed in a top to bottom sequence according to how they are written.

 The following is an example of a sequential statement with every-day actions.